Tromøy Municipality

-Tromøy (historic: Tromø) is a former municipality in the old Aust-Agder county in Norway.
-The 30 km2 municipality existed from 1878 until its dissolution in 1992.
-The municipal area is now part of the municipality of Arendal in Agder county.
+Tromøy is a former municipality in the old Aust-Agder county, Norway.
+The 29.9 km2 municipality existed from 1878 until its dissolution in 1992.
+The area is now part of Arendal Municipality in the traditional district of Østre Agder in Agder county.
 The administrative centre was the village of Brekka, where the historic Tromøy Church is located.
-The municipality encompassed all of the island of Tromøya as well as many smaller surrounding islands such as Merdø, Gjesøya, Skilsøy, and Tromlingene.

-The municipality had two churches: the centuries-old Tromøy Church and the relatively new Færvik Church.
 Some of the main villages in Tromøy were Færvik, Brekka, Brattekleiv, Sandnes, Revesand, and Pusnes.
 The municipality was connected to the mainland by the Tromøy Bridge, the only road connection to Tromøya.
 The other islands of Tromøy were only accessible by boat.